 Clear braces are the same as traditional metal braces except that they are clear!
 Clear braces are a less noticeable alternative to traditional metal braces and provide patients with an equally effective treatment.

 Clear aligners are different from clear braces.
 Clear aligners are pieces of formed plastic that are designed to fit snuggly over your teeth to move them.

 What are the advantages and disadvantages to clear braces?

 As with any orthodontic treatment, it is important to choose the right option for your needs and lifestyle.
-Clear braces are a great alternative to traditional metal braces and Dr. Johnson will help you determine whether they are the right treatment for you.
+Clear braces are a great alternative to traditional metal braces and Dr. Cruz will help you determine whether they are the right treatment for you.

 Advantages to clear braces:

 - Appearance: Ceramic braces and clear braces are much less noticeable than traditional metal braces.
 Clear and ceramic braces offer an aesthetic alternative for patients seeking options other than traditional metal braces.